k1nd0ne/ScapyWifi/README.md

 ScapyFi is a project made in the context of the Master SSIR Class to learn about one of the 802.1X protocol vulnerability.

-In this document, you will find the knowledge aquired during this project and the step taken to create this Python Script.
+In this document, you will find the knowledge acquired during this project and the step taken to create this Python Script.
 The instructor gave us the following requirements to develop with scapy/python

-* Sniff the local wireless area
+* Sniff the local wireless area.
-* Grab the handshake on a purpose target setup Access Point
+* Grab the handshake on a purpose target setup Access Point .
-* Crack the grabbed handshake with a dictionnary attack
+* Crack the grabbed handshake with a dictionary attack.

-## WPA2-PSK and it's Weekness
+## WPA2-PSK and it's Weakness
 In this section we will discuss how WPA2-PSK authentication works and what is the weekness associated with it.
-(We will not talk about the KRACK weakness wich is out context for this project)
+(We will not talk about the KRACK weakness which is out context for this project)

 ### Authentication process

 When a client (or supplicant) want to connect to an access point (or authenticator) using WPA2-PSK authentication process, both of the systems will try to independently know what is called a pre-shared-key (PSK).
 The PSK can be seen as the secret code that you enter in you AP but converted as a cryptographic value.
 This Key should not be transmitted directly over the network because of man in the middle attacks.
-To not disclose this key, each end is encrypting a message using the Pairwise-Master-Key (or 'PMK') that they have calculated (localy) and transmit it each way.
+To not disclose this key, each end is encrypting a message using the Pairwise-Master-Key (or 'PMK') that they have calculated (locally) and transmit it each way.
 Then, they decrypt the received message.

-The 4 way handshake is used tp establish a new Key called the Pairwise-Transient-Key (or 'PTK') wich use the following concatenated data:
+The 4 way handshake is used tp establish a new Key called the Pairwise-Transient-Key (or 'PTK') which use the following concatenated data:

 * PMK.
 * Access Point Nonce.